Preparing for a trip through Madrid? There’s plenty to keep you busy!

 Unless you plan to stay in a hotel with shared bathrooms, you may pay a premium price for a hotel in Malasana.
 This trendy neighbourhood has a lot of four-star and five-star hotels that cater to those who prefer luxury travel.
 You’ll also find some quaint boutique hotels with convenient access to the nearest metro station.

-Here are a few of the best hotels & places to stay in Malasana:
+Here are a few of the top-rated places to stay in Malasana:

 - Hotel Atlantico: Arguably the most popular hotel in the area.
 It’s a beautiful hotel inside a historic building that offers wonderful views of the city from the rooms.
 The top floor features a patio that is open to guests, while the ground floor provides quick access to several metro stations.